ByteDance names new global head of R&D at TikTok: sources

 Zhu, now based in Beijing, joined ByteDance in 2015 and became Toutiao’s CEO in 2019.
 Prior to ByteDance, he worked as an architect at China’s search engine giant Baidu.

+In September, Reuters reported that ByteDance planned to invest billions of dollars and recruit hundreds of employees for its new Southeast Asia regional headquarters in Singapore.

-Reporting by Yingzhi Yang in Beijing and Brenda Goh in Shanghai; editing by Jane Merriman
+Reporting by Yingzhi Yang in Beijing and Brenda Goh in Shanghai; Editing by Jane Merriman and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.